Liberty Political Action Conference: History

 The first Liberty Political Action Conference took place prior to the 2012 Republican primary season from September 15–17, 2011 in Reno, Nevada.
-Speakers at the conference included Ron Paul, Senators Rand Paul and Mike Lee, Congressman Steve Stockman, actors Vince Vaughn and Jerry Doyle, Chuck Baldwin, and Debra Medina, among others.
+Speakers at the conference included Ron Paul, Senators Rand Paul and Mike Lee, Congressman Steve Stockman, actors Vince Vaughn and Jerry Doyle, and Candidates Chuck Baldwin and Debra Medina, among others.

 The second LPAC took place following the 2012 Republican primary season, from September 13–15, 2012, and prior to the 2012 presidential election in Chantilly, Virginia outside of Washington, D.C.
 Speakers at the conference included Ron Paul, Senators Rand Paul, Mike Lee, Jim DeMint and Ted Cruz, Congressman Justin Amash and Scott Garrett, actor Jerry Doyle, Mallory Factor, and Virginia Attorney General Ken Cuccinelli, among others.

-The third LPAC conference took place in Chantilly, Virginia from September 19–22, 2013.
-The fourth LPAC conference took place in Alexandria, Virginia from September 18–20, 2014, but there was never a confirmation of an event held in 2015.
+The third LPAC conference took place in Chantilly, Virginia, from September 19–22, 2013.
+The fourth LPAC conference took place in Alexandria, Virginia, from September 18–20, 2014, but there was never a confirmation of an event held in 2015.